rbaset5/twitter-sentiment-prediction/README.md

 ## Twitter Triage

-When it comes to manaing customer service interactions on Twitter, the platfrom can be unforgiving.
+When it comes to managing customer service interactions on Twitter, the platform can be unforgiving.
 If your reps aren't equipped to handle customer demand, or aren't sure how to communicate on Twitter, it may harm your customer experience and lead your brand to receive upset followers.

 When requests come in through Twitter, it’s important to have a plan to triage them.
-The brands that are thriving in social customer care on Twitter (Amazon, Buffer, Starbucks, UPS) have common charactersitics where you'll find their replies to be prompt, unique, signed, and helpful.
+The brands that are thriving in social customer care on Twitter (Amazon, Buffer, Starbucks, UPS) have common characteristics where you'll find their replies to be prompt, unique, signed, and helpful.

 ## Project Scenario

-In any customer service scenario on Twitter, friendliness and personalisation are just as important as speed.
+In any customer service scenario on Twitter, friendliness and personalization are just as important as speed.
 Brands incorporating these practices into their Twitter customer service, often have positive results.

 With regard to speed, can we build a model that aids a team in decreasing the time needed to respond to an initial customer service message.
 We are using a dataset containing 14,000 customer service tweets labeled by emotional polarity data to speed response time for customer service tweets.

-## Project Struture
+## Project Structure

-The data for this project is available in the following structore of the repo:
+The data for this project is available in the following structure of the repo:
 ```
 ├── _data
 │   ├── raw_data